Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Experiments

 \subsection{Ablation Studies}

-\paragraph*{Evaluating Variants of Captioner and LLMs.} In this section, variations of captioner and large language models are identified to provide context knowledge.
-We implement instructBLIP~\cite{li-etal-2023-lavis} to generate a descriptive caption by using the prompt `Describe the content of the image in detail'.
-Additionally, different versions of ChatGPT are deployed to explore the impact of the large language models on the reasoning process.
-As shown in Table~\ref{tab:ablation_LLM}, we observe that instructBLIP provides detailed reference information but misleads the model, which is aligned with the observation in Sec.~\ref{sec:cirr}.
-Meanwhile, the large language model GPT-4 outperforms GPT3.5, indicative of enhanced reasoning capabilities.
+\textbf{Evaluating Variants of Captioner and LLMs.} In this section, as shown in Table~\ref{tab:ablation_LLM}, we evaluate various captioners and large language models for the global retrieval baseline.
+We implement instructBLIP~\cite{li-etal-2023-lavis} to generate a detailed caption by employing the prompt `Describe the content of the image in detail', contrasting with BLIP2, which provides a concise caption.
+Furthermore, different versions of ChatGPT are deployed to explore the impact of large language models on the reasoning process.
+We observe that instructBLIP provides detailed reference information but can mislead the model.
+Meanwhile, the large language model GPT4 outperforms GPT3.5, indicating enhanced reasoning capabilities.

-\paragraph*{Evaluating Variants of Prompts.} To further evaluate the sensitivity of our model to prompts, we conducted experiments employing diverse prompts, incorporating variations in the number of exemplars and the omission of the negative category.
-The outcomes of these experiments are summarized in Table~\ref{tab:ablation_prompt}.
-Specifically, adhering to the default prompt denoted as $P_{l}$ in Figure~\ref{fig:overview}, we conducted experiments involving the removal of exemplars and the exclusion of the negative category respectively.
-Under the default prompt $P_{l}$ with manual exemplars and two categories of local concepts, namely positive and negative, the model exhibits superior performance in terms of Recall@1 and a decrease in Recall@5 and Recall@10.
-In the broader context, our model demonstrates robust performance against prompt variations.
+\textbf{Evaluating Variants of Baselines.} Figure~\ref{fig:sub1} compares LCR with additional baselines including training-free methods Image-only, Text-only-M, and a triplet-supervised method CLIP4Cir~\cite{baldrati2022effective}.
+Our LCR shows consistent and significant improvement across both training-free and training-based baselines.

+\textbf{Evaluating Variants of Re-rank Top $K$.} Figure~\ref{fig:sub2} compares LCR with various top $K$.
+We observed that the improvement is significant initially and stabilizes with larger $K$, indicating that a small effort (re-rank top 5) in the re-ranking process can yield noticeable improvements (7.2\% in R@1).

+\textbf{Evaluating Variants of Prompts $P_l$.} Figure~\ref{fig:sub3} evaluates the sensitivity of our model to prompts $P_l$.
+Similar to the default prompt denoted as $P_{l}$ in Figure~\ref{fig:overview}, Prompt1 is without examplars and instructs the model to return positive and negative concepts by noun phrases.
+Prompt2 is with additional exmplars and returns the output also by noun phrase.
+Prompt 3, our default prompt, is with additional examplars and instructs the model to return sentences.
+We observe that both detailed information and additional examplars can bring improvement.

-\paragraph*{Limitations and Future Work.} From the experimental results, it becomes evident that a judicious selection process is imperative when incorporating information from reference images.
-In this study, we address this by employing a two-step approach involving initial captioning, followed by the utilization of a Large Language Model (LLM) to generate the pseudo-target caption.
-The selection of reference information remains an avenue deserving further investigation.
+\textbf{Limitations and Future Work.} From the experimental results, it becomes evident that a careful construction of query information is imperative, especially to determine the requirement that must be satisfied.
+However, the requirement supplied by the reference image is ambiguous.
+In this study, we address this by re-ranking on the local concepts that must be satisfied.
+The conditional selection of reference image information remains an avenue deserving further investigation.